seba76/virtualbox4dsm/README.md

 This is build for VirtualBox service running on Synology NAS boxes running appropriate Intel CPU.
 You should be able to build package on your NAS using this repo or you can use Linux box like debian or ubuntu.

+Keep in mind installing this package can make your NAS unreachable since it is still in alpha phase.

 ## How To Build

 Assuming we are building for bromolow platform and DSM version 6.1 following commands need to be executed.